Whitecat18/Windows-Activator/README.md

 # WIN-GEN
 Windows 10 Key Activator

+# RE-ALIVE :)
+The tool that are used by thousands of peoples ..
+Due to copyright the tool had been removed from yt and gdrive ..!
+Now it is avaiable on github !

+# ABOUT THIS TOOL
 This tool is used to generate random keys and activate windows10 Machines .

 # INSTALLING PROCEDURE